digital-land/digital-land.info/application/templates/pages/guidance/index.md

 Providing your data will help to:

 - maintain and improve your data quality
-- make land and housing data easier to find use and trust
+- make land and housing data easier to find, use and trust

 ## View your data